barob1n/sembdip3d/README.md

 # sembdip3d
-Computes dip and coherancy at each sample in a 3D volume via semblance.
+Computes dip and coherency at each sample in a 3D volume.

 ```